Loading...

 Each line has a pattern with its number of syllables.

-These can be stressed, which is where there's more emphasis on a particular syllable or unstressed to create a rhythm.
+These can be stressed, which is where there's more emphasis or a particular syllable or unstressed to create a rhythm, we can clap to help us keep a consistent rhythm.

 So for these two lines here, we can clap in this way.

-That was fun and helped me keep a consistent rhythm.
+And help me keep a consistent rhythm.

-Check for understanding, which of the following words are repeated throughout the poem?
-Cries, soldiers, marks, palace.
+Check for understanding which of the following words are repeated throughout the poem?

-Well done if you selected cries and marks, and now it's time for your first task.
+Well-done if you selected cries and marks, and now it's time for your first task.

 I would like you to reread the poem aloud using the poem structure to support your reading.